Who we are

 ● We commit to focusing on ocean conservation policies that center the ocean and people in the fight against climate change.

-● We commit to lifting the voices of the HOC network members closest to the impacts of climate change and the burdens of past ocean policies.
+● We commit to lifting the voices of the HOC members closest to the impacts of climate change and the burdens of past ocean policies.

 ● We commit to enhancing our long-standing promise to remove barriers that keep people from becoming ocean advocates by keeping every HOC training free of charge and providing resources to network members.